 -

-Hormonal fluctuations : Especially before menstruation or during pregnancy, the hormonal balance can promote water retention
+Hormonal fluctuations: Especially before menstruation or during pregnancy, hormonal balance can promote water retention

 -

-Too much salt : A diet rich in sodium binds water in the body
+Too much salt: A sodium-rich diet binds water in the body

 -

-Lack of exercise : Long periods of sitting or standing worsen blood circulation
+Lack of exercise: Prolonged sitting or standing worsens circulation

 -

-Heat : High temperatures dilate blood vessels and promote fluid retention
+Heat: High temperatures dilate blood vessels and promote fluid accumulation

 -